PokemonAutomation/ComputerControl/Wiki/SetupGuide/README.md

  - [**Step 3:** Controller Setup](#step-3-controller-setup)
  - [**Step 4:** Finishing up](#step-4-finishing-up)

-### Note: Most of this project is broken on the Switch 2 and there is no ETA on when we will be able to fix everything.

-If you wish to automate, please stay on the Switch 1 for now.

 --------

 This is the setup guide for the computer control (CC) automation setup.
 We recommend that you read this before purchasing any hardware.
 Cost estimates will vary depending on the method you choose.